Hungarian Revolution of 1848

 After a series of serious Austrian defeats in 1849, the Austrian Empire came close to the brink of collapse.
-The young emperor Franz Joseph I had to call for Russian help in the name of the Holy Alliance.
+The new emperor Franz Joseph I had to call for Russian help in the name of the Holy Alliance.
 In the hope of Russian military support, the young Emperor Franz Joseph kissed the hands of the Ruler of all the Russians in Warsaw on 21 May 1849.
-Tsar Nicholas I agreed with Franz Joseph, and sent a 200,000 strong army with 80,000 auxiliary forces.
-Finally, the joint army of Russian and Austrian forces defeated the Hungarian forces.
-After the restoration of Habsburg power, Hungary was placed under martial law.
+Nicholas I of Russia agreed with Franz Joseph and sent a 200,000 strong army with 80,000 auxiliary forces.
+The joint Russo-Austrian army finally defeated the Hungarian forces, Habsburg power was restored and Hungary was placed under martial law.